Gradient-Guided Furthest Point Sampling for Robust Training Set Selection

 Unsupervised sampling methods do not require labeled data, operating only on molecular descriptors.
 A well-known method is furthest point sampling (FPS), which selects new configurations that maximize a distance metric in descriptor space from previously selected configurations.\cite{Rosenkrantz1977-bo,fps1997eldar} FPS is shown schematically in Figure \ref{fig:Combined_Figure} (center, red).
-By enforcing even sampling over all of the original dataset, FPS often increases model robustness, usually at the cost of an increase in the overall interpolative test error due to undersampling densely packed dataset regions.\cite{Bartk2017, Imbalzano2018, Rowe2020, Wengert2022, Boulangeot2024} Other unsupervised dataset sampling methods include FPS variants applied to local atomic environments\cite{Li2024}, entropy-based optimization\cite{MontesdeOcaZapiain2022, Karabin2020} and stratified sampling\cite{Qi2024}, all aiming to reduce data redundancy and achieve good accuracy-transferability trade-offs.
+By enforcing even sampling over all of the original dataset, FPS often increases model robustness, usually at the cost of an increase in the overall interpolative test error due to undersampling densely packed dataset regions (in the Figure \ref{fig:Combined_Figure} Lennard-Jones potential, FPS entirely overlooks the minimum energy configuration).\cite{Bartk2017, Imbalzano2018, Rowe2020, Wengert2022, Boulangeot2024, jmi.2025.10} Other unsupervised dataset sampling methods include FPS variants applied to local atomic environments\cite{Li2024}, entropy-based optimization\cite{MontesdeOcaZapiain2022, Karabin2020}, CUR decomposition and Pearson Correlation based data pruning\cite{Imbalzano2018}, and stratified sampling\cite{Qi2024}, all aiming to reduce data redundancy and achieve good accuracy-transferability trade-offs.